From the College Board

-While learning is often associated with memory, it refers to the learning or acquisition of behaviors in the AP psychology curriculum.
-Generally, the unit is broken into three different types of learning: classical conditioning, operant conditioning, and observational learning.
+While learning is often associated with memory, it refers to the learning or the acquisition of behaviors in the AP psychology curriculum.
+Generally, the unit includes three different types of learning: classical conditioning, operant conditioning, and observational learning.

 Classical conditioning involves the acquisition of reflexive behaviors that are in response to an environmental stimulus.

-Operant conditioning focuses on voluntary or largely controllable behaviors that are followed by an environmental response, which usually involves providing something or taking away something that changes the chance of the behavior happening again.
+Operant conditioning focuses on voluntary or largely controllable behaviors followed by an environmental response, which usually involves providing something or taking away something that changes the chance of the behavior happening again.

 Observational learning refers to behaviors that are learned through modeling someone else's (or something's) behavior.

 About 7-9% of the exam is on this unit!